ucsf-web-services/drupal-behat-boilerplate/README.md

 ### Running tests in the web-browser

-1. In a terminal window,  run Selenium.
+1. In a command line terminal, run Selenium.

     ```
     cd <project>